-1. Turn the engine upside down.

-2. Remove the Phillips screw (marked "GREASE").

-3. Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox.
+- 1. Turn the engine upside down. - 2.
+Remove the boiler by removing the body mounting screws. - 3.
+Remove the Phillips screws (marked "GREASE") and the gearbox cover screws. - 4.
+Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles. - 5.
+Replace the screws and reassemble the boiler.